 Bully sticks can be found in many places, though I usually buy the ones at Costco.

 Keep in mind bully sticks, while delicious, are very high in protein.

 They should only be an occasional treat so as to not throw off the nutritional balance of your rapidly growing puppy.
 [READ: Feeding Giant Breed Puppies for Dummies – The Protein Myth & More]

 One word of caution is that I do not let my dogs consume bully sticks.
 I am vigilant when my dogs chew them and I take them away before they pose a choking hazard.

 5. Play Yard

 The play yard enabled me to confine Junior without having to move his crate out of my bedroom.
-In A Bomb Proof Big Dog Starts With A Socialized Puppy I list 30 examples of socialization activities that you can and should do with your new puppy during the critical window between 8-16 weeks.
+In A Bomb Proof Big Dog Starts With Puppy Socialization [Today!], I list 50 examples of socialization activities that you can and should do with your new puppy during the critical window between 8-16 weeks.

 The play yard facilitated numerous exposures that would not have been possible had Junior been confined in his crate in the bedroom.

-With as great as these are, please keep in mind that your puppy should NEVER be left unattended in a play yard.
+However, with as great as these are, please keep in mind that your puppy should NEVER be left unattended in a play yard.
 This includes when you leave the house for work or other reasons or at bedtime.
-Your puppy should be crated anytime you are not home or not awake and able to watch him.
+He should be crated anytime you are not home or not awake and able to watch him.

 So, now it is your turn.
-What tips or advice would you add to this list?
+What tips or advice would you add to this list to survive the puppy teething stage?
 What are some of the products that have helped you survive a teething puppy (a.k.a. the dreaded sharp-tooth land shark) in your home?